 It’s one of my favorite ways to prepare this delicious fish.

-Alaskan Rockfish is a mild whitefish that is somewhere between Cod and Halibut.
-Like most whitefish, rockfish has a flaky texture and mild flavor, and it can be fried, broiled, grilled, pan-sauteed, and even cooked in an air fryer.
+I love cooking with Alaskan rockfish, it has a flaky texture and mild flavor, and it can be fried, broiled, grilled, pan-sauteed, and even cooked in an air fryer.
+It has a flavor somewhere between Cod and Halibut.

 And if you’re wondering what else you can use rockfish for, It also makes delicious rockfish tacos!